🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 Call Your Vet or Emergency Clinic Right Now

-My cat ate a lily is a call your vet needs to receive within minutes of you discovering it — not after you have observed your cat for a few hours.
-Call with as much detail as possible: what type of lily, approximately how much, when it happened, and your cat’s weight.
+Call within minutes of discovering it, not after watching your cat for a few hours.
+Give as much detail as possible: type of lily, approximate amount, timing, and your cat’s weight.
 The ASPCA Poison Control Hotline (888-426-4435) is available 24 hours if your regular vet is closed.

 Step 02